-- If you plan to install the client manually, copy the installation package to any directory on individual client machines (see Installing Remote Filtering Client manually, page 27). - If you plan to automatically deploy the client via third-party tools, copy the installation package to the appropriate directory on a network server (see Using a third-party deployment tool for Windows, page 28)
+- If you plan to install the client manually, copy the installation package to any directory on individual client machines (see Installing Remote Filtering Client manually, page 25). - If you plan to automatically deploy the client via third-party tools, copy the installation package to the appropriate directory on a network server (see Using a third-party deployment tool for Windows, page 26)

-Remote Filtering Client can be installed on Windows or (v7.7.3 and later) Mac OS X client machines.
+Remote Filtering Client can be installed on Windows or Mac OS X client machines.

 Do not install Remote Filtering Client on machines running Remote Filtering Server.
-That combination eventually causes filtering to fail.
+That combination eventually causes policy enforcement to fail.